lubeda/EsphoMaTrix/README.md

 ## How to update

-Since version **2023.4.0** was a massive cleanup you have to check your yaml an your automations for all breaking changes
+Since version **2023.4.0** was a massive cleanup, you may have to check your yaml and your automations for all breaking changes.

 ### repairs